-1.5.
+1.6.
 WATERFALL - FINANCIAL REMEDIES TO COVER DEFAULT-INDUCED LOSSES

 In the event that a Clearing Member has been declared a Non Conforming Member or has been suspended, the Corporation, as specified above, must make all commercially reasonable efforts to eliminate or otherwise limit the loss to the Corporation associated with the default process.
 However, there are, of course, no means available to ensure in all cases that the Corporation can be made whole, its best efforts in this regard notwithstanding.
-In the event that the management of the default process generates implementing the default management process, the Corporation will aim at minimizing, to the extent possible and on best efforts basis, the losses to the Corporation must apply, in specified order, a series of financial remedies to ensure its ongoing viability and financial solvency.
+In the event that the management of the default process generates implementing the default management process, the Corporation will aim at minimizing, to the extent possible and on best efforts basis, the losses to the Corporation and its stakeholders.
+If there are nonetheless losses to the Corporation, the Corporation must apply, in specified order, a series of financial remedies to ensure its ongoing viability and financial solvency.
 Following is a description of these financial resources, as presented in the order in which the Corporation would apply them to cover unsatisfied claims associated with the liquidation of a defaulting Clearing Member.